jpalero/MovServe/README.md

 # MovServe
 #### Static movie reservation website (Frontend)

-This is a static website that transact movie resercation.
+This is a static website that transact movie reservation.
 Here are the overview of this project.
 The first thing you see is the home page of the website called MovServe.
 See the attached photos below.

 <img width="959" alt="image" src="https://github.com/jpalero/MovServe/assets/131837340/df3eeaee-dcc9-4d6a-a8dc-0515fd0638fb">